groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 $ gpg -a --detach-sig <file>
 ```

-With the first two forms, only <file>.gpg or <file>.asc needs to be sent to the DSAS, because
+With the first two forms, only <file>.gpg or <file>.asc needs to be sent to
-both include the original file and its signature.
-For the two forms with detached signatures,
+the DSAS, because both include the original file and its signature.
+For the
-the original file and <file>.sig ou <file>.asc both need to be provided to the DSAS.
+two forms with detached signatures, the original file and <file>.sig or
+<file>.asc both need to be provided to the DSAS.

 ### Verification - openssl

-The user must have already generated public and private keys for signing with
+The user must have already generated public and private keys for signing
+with

 ```shell
 $ openssl genrsa -out key.pem 4096